AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 treeData.getChildAt(0).getChildAt(2).getChildAt(5);
 ```

-Manipulating data very often requires accessing data items, so the methods listed above are used in most samples in [Data Manipulation](#data_manipulation) section.
+Manipulating data very often requires accessing data items, so the methods listed above are used in most samples in the [Data Manipulation](#data_manipulation) section.

 ## Data Manipulation